disk91/stm32-it-sdk/README.md

 # Start your project by configuring a skeleton with Cube Mx

 * Sys Clock Mux : HSI16
-* watchdog : configure IWDG with LSI 37KHz, IWDG_WINDOW 4095, IWDG_PRESCALER IWDG_PRESCALER_256
+* Watchdog : configure IWDG with LSI 37KHz, IWDG_WINDOW value 4095, IWDG_PRESCALER value 256
-* rtc timer : TIM21 is enable with clock source internal
+* Rtc timer : TIM21 is enable with clock source internal for calibration
-* lowPower :
+* LowPower :
-  * LPUART1 (Async 9600 - 8/N/1) WakeUp => clock mode need to be HSI, max speed 9600
+  * LPUART1/USART1/USART2 (Async 9600 - 8/N/1) for WakeUp => clock setting needs to be HSI and max speed needs to be 9600
   * RTC WakeUp => Activate ClkSource, Calendar, Internal WakeUp, Clk config : LSI, RTC/NVIC => Interrupt activated, Async prediv: 127, Sync prediv: 255
   * GPIO WakeUp => Activate the GPIO as ExtInterrupt, set with Pull & Trigger en Fall/Rise, activate NVIC EXI1_15
-* adc : Select an adc like for temperature to get the needed headers
+* adc : Select an adc like for temperature and Vcc to get the needed headers

 When generating the Project
 * Code generator: